varelaerick/Portfolio/index.md

 <br/>
 ### **Google Analytics API - Ecommerce - Exploratory Data Analysis**

-* Was built an exploratory analysis to get different insights about each of the traffic mediums of ecommerce.
+* I built an exploratory analysis to get different insights about each of the traffic mediums of ecommerce.
-* The data was extracted using the **Google Analytics API**.
+* The data was extracted using the **Google Analytics API**. and splitted based on the traffic medium of the website.
-* Splitting the data set into traffic mediums and running the functions though each data set to explore the transactions, getinsights of the buyers profile, buyer behavior and checking the correlation between our features and transaction, we are going to have a good understanding of them.
+* With the analysis we are able to recognize patterns and differences between the traffic mediums.
-* Using descriptive statistics we are going to present inferences about of each traffic medium
+* Also find a hypotese to be teste.Maybe the Android users that are New Visitor are having problems with the page loading speed and mobile usability of the site raising the Bounce Rate of the website.
-* In the end we will present a clear conclusion section that presents the main differences & patterns of each traffic medium and find a hypothesis to be tested in further projects to improve the user experience in ecommerce.
+* The code was recently commented on Kaggle and the code needs a adjustments.

 <br/>
 <br/>
 #### [Github Repositore](https://github.com/varelaerick/Google-Analyts-API-Ecommerce-Exploratory-Data-Analysis) | [Kaggle Kernel](https://www.kaggle.com/erickvarela/ga-api-ecommerce-exploratory-analysis)